 Welcome to LSAMP

-Welcome to the University of Washington Louis Stokes Alliance for Minority Participation (LSAMP) Program homepage.
 In the fall of 2009, the National Science Foundation awarded the Louis Stokes Alliance for Minority Participation (LSAMP) grant to five institutions in the Pacific Northwest region, with the University of Washington (UW) as the lead institution.
-The purpose of LSAMP is to increase the recruitment, retention, and graduation rate of underrepresented students in the disciplines of Science, Technology, Engineering, and Mathematics (STEM).
+The purpose of LSAMP is to increase the recruitment, retention and graduation rate of underrepresented students in the disciplines of Science, Technology, Engineering, and Mathematics (STEM).
+By affiliating with LSAMP, current students have access to internships, paid research opportunities and much more.
+Pre-college students can get started by planning their STEM visit to the UW.

 Mary Gates Hall 311, 8:30 AM -5:00 PM, M-F